phe427/phe427.github.io/code_of_conduct.md

 ## 1. Purpose

-A primary goal of BioData Club is to be inclusive and of value to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of PHE427: Health Informatics is to be inclusive and of value to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
 We will not tolerate discrimination based on any of the protected characteristics above, including participants with disabilities.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who attend and organize BioData Club meetings and virtual discussions to help us create safe and positive experiences for everyone.
+We invite all those who attend and organize PHE427 classes and  discussions to help us create safe and positive experiences for everyone.

 ## 2. Open Source Citizenship